Heroku Connect Logging and Maintenance Operations

 Table of Contents

-The Logplex logging feature is currently in beta: the format of log messages is likely to change in future releases of Heroku Connect.
+The format of log messages is subject to change in future releases of Heroku Connect.

 Log entries follow the standard log format with a source of